Thursday, January 10, 2008

 Friday, December 28, 2007

-I rarely recommend a new film because I believe so few are worth seeing, however, I make an exception for The Kite Runner.
+I like very few new films, however, I make an exception for The Kite Runner.
 If it doesn't capture your attention, enlighten you about the Middle East in some way, or stir your emotions -- I'll be surprised.

 Monday, December 24, 2007